$34.95 – $40.95

 3-5′ ( 1/2” dia.)
 These trees will have a good root system with some possible branching but will mainly be whips.
 They will range in height between 3′ to 5′ with a trunk diameter of around a 1/2”.

 4-6′ (+ 1/2” dia.)
-These trees will have an extensive root system and typically having multiple branches but many will be solid whips.
+These trees will have an extensive root system and typically have multiple branches, but many will be solid whips.
 They will range in height between 4′ and 6′ with a trunk diameter of 1/2” to 3/4”.

 2-yr 4-6′ (5/8”-3/4” dia.)
 These two-year-old trees will have an extensive root system and can have multiple branches with a diameter of 5/8” and greater.
 We will be pruning the trees back to a shipping height of 66” with the roots.
 Our largest box is 66″x 14″x 15″ and will hold 15 of the 2-yr trees.
-Free local pick-up is open to the surrounding states of Pennsylvania.
+Free local pick-up is available in the surrounding states of Pennsylvania.

-Candy Crab is grafted to a standard root that is extremely cold, hardy, and vigorous.
-This Rootstock is an excellent choice for wildlife trees because it produces a full-size 20’ to 30’ tree.
+This grafted tree is attached to a standard, cold hardy, and vigorous root.
+This rootstock is an excellent choice for wildlife trees because it produces a full-size 20′ to 30′ tree.
 Producing a full-size tree for wildlife means much more fruit on a given tree.
-This rootstock will develop deep ”Real roots” making it exceptionally well anchored, penetrating well into the subsoil, pulling up lost nutrients, and making it very drought tolerant.
-This root is a great all-around rootstock for wildlife plantings.
+A full-size root also extends the life of your tree as it does not restrict the growth.

 PLANTING INSTRUCTIONS FOR CANDY CRAB™